viniblume123/VNC-Lib/README.md

 **Q: Does it conflict with other scripts?**
 A: No. The library uses random names for its ScreenGuis to avoid collisions with other hubs.

+**Q: Do I need a key system?**
+A: No. It's optional.
+Skip the `Key` table in window config if you don't want one.

+**Q: Do I need a Discord webhook?**
+A: No. It's optional logging.
+Only enable it if you have your own webhook URL.

+**Q: Can I remove parts I don't use?**
+A: Yes.
+Every system (key, blocklist, sounds, effects, widgets) is opt-in.

 ---